xueruini/zebra-goodies/README.md

 # zebra-goodies

-A collection of handy macros for paper writing, such as taking notes for collaboration.
+A collection of handy macros for paper writing in my group.
 Do remove this package once the paper is finished.

-**NOTE**: This is not intended for general note taking.
+This is not intended for general cases.
 Use it at your own risk.

 ## Options